iNKORE-NET/Formulatte/README.md

 * Extensions available to bring your equations to [Inkways](https://inkore.net/en-us/products/inkways/) and more

-# 🤔 How to use

-- [Quick Start](https://github.com/InkoreStudios/Formulatte/blob/main/materials/docs/Quick%20Start.md): This shows you the first steps how to use this library to set up your project

-- [FAQs](https://github.com/InkoreStudios/Formulatte/blob/main/materials/docs/FAQs.md): Here are some frequently asked questions and answers for you to look up for.

 # 🙋🏻‍♂️ Contribution

 - Want to contribute?
 The team encourages community feedback and contributions.